CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Skill Mutation Prompts

 \end{promptbox}

 \begin{promptbox}[{Skill Mutation Implementor Prompt}] You are a JAX coding assistant.
-Your goal is to translate a "skill mutation proposal" for the Craftax game environment into a valid Python class, implementing it as a new skill for an agent.
+Your goal is to translate a "skill mutation proposal" into a valid Python class, implementing it as a new skill for an agent.

 The skills should be implemented as hierarchical reward programs.
-Each skill has Precondition Functions to check if necessary sub-goals (e.g., "possess iron," "near crafting table") are met.
-If a precondition fails, the skill calls a prerequisite skill, itself defined with its own preconditions, dedicated to achieving that sub-goal, creating a dependency chain.
+Each skill has Precondition Functions to check if necessary sub-goals are met.
+If a precondition fails, the skill calls a prerequisite skill — itself defined with its own preconditions — dedicated to achieving that sub-goal, creating a dependency chain.
 At each environment step, these preconditions are checked sequentially, allowing the system to traverse this chain to find the first skill whose prerequisites are currently satisfied.
-This sequential, step-by-step checking means previously met conditions can become false, re-triggering their respective sub-goal skills.
 Finally, a Success Condition verifies if the main objective has been completed, at which point the skill returns a reward to the agent.
-Using this formulation, your task is to iteratively expand the agents skill archive via these interconnected skills.
 Your task is to translate a proposed mutation of an existing skill into a valid Python class.

 INPUT: MUTATION PROPOSAL ======================

 You will receive a mutation proposal containing: * `SkillName`: The skill's name. * `SkillIndex`: The integer ID for the skill, which you must use. * `SkillDescription`: A brief explanation of what the skill does. * `SuccessCondition`: A condition that is `True` only when the skill is completed successfully. * `Mutation Starting Conditions`: A set of prerequisite environment states for the mutated skill.
 Each is paired with a prerequisite skill that can achieve it.